MicrochipTech/RNBD451_REMOTE_COMMAND_MODE/README.md

 ## 1. Introduction<a name="step1">

 This application demonstrates the RNBD451 remote command feature.
 This feature allows the control of an RNBD451 module without the use of a host microcontroller remotely from either another RNBD451 module or a mobile application.
 The remote command feature works by using a special BLE GATT service that emulates a wireless serial connection called transparent UART mode.
 This combined with a unique command set allows remote functionality of the module.
 Two RNBD451 modules will be used for implementing the Remote command feature.
-One will be called the Central device and the other will be Remote/Host-less Module.
-The Central Module is connected to a host MCU device and is in control of the Remote Module.
-The Remote Module is host-less configured to connect to the Central module.
+One will be called the controller device and the other will be Remote/Host-less Module.
+The controller Module is connected to a host MCU device and is in control of the Remote Module.
+The Remote Module is host-less configured to connect to the controller module.

 ![](Docs/Setup.PNG)

-This application uses SAMD21 Curiosity Nano board as the host for the Central Device.
-On initialization the central will establish a connection with the remote module and will be in Remote Command mode of the RNBD451 Remote/host-less Module.
+This application uses SAMD21 Curiosity Nano board as the host for the controller Device.
+On initialization the controller will establish a connection with the remote module and will be in Remote Command mode of the RNBD451 Remote/host-less Module.
 Once there is Motion detected on Host MCU the LED connected to the remote module will be toggled.

 ## 2. Bill of materials<a name="step2">